FEATURING GARRETT DELPH, CEO and CoFounder of ShootDotEdit

 You’ve spent years making a place for yourself in the wedding photography industry and now you’re flooded with work from all corners.
 You’re happy, but also dealing with the chaos of running a business.

 And we get it!
-Running a business can be super difficult — handling the shoots, post-production, client communications, networking, branding, advertising, logistics, and whatnot.
+Running a business can be super difficult — and making a photography business decisions like handling the shoots, post-production, client communications, networking, branding, advertising, logistics, and whatnot, can be overwhelming!
 At the end of the day, you’re just trying to keep your head above water…

 If this all sounds familiar, DON’T PANIC!
 You’re not alone.